MkUnion and state machines in Go

 %% error=cannot recover from non error state; invalid transition

-Those diagrams are stored in the same directory as test file, and are prefixed with name used in AssertSelfDocumentStateDiagram
+Those diagrams are stored in the same directory as the test file and are prefixed with the name used in the AssertSelfDocumentStateDiagram

 function.